AshrafIb/MLE-Pipeline/README.md

                    scale_pos_weight=1, seed=None, silent=None, subsample=1,
                    tree_method='auto', verbose=-10, verbosity=0)```

+Both approaches differ marginally.
 For a detailed view, take a look into my JupyterNotebook where the Parameters of all 36 Algorithms are printed.

 The Best Version used a VotingEnsemble and did perform slightly better,than the Logistic Regression.
 The Voting Classifier achieves an Accuracy of 0.917.